November, 2022 | Dr Raghu

 cardiac_catheterization1.jpg

 Cardiac catheterization is a procedure that uses a thin tube (called a catheter) to examine the heart and blood vessels.
 The catheter is inserted into a blood vessel in the groin or arm.
-Thereafter, it’s advanced through the blood vessels and into the heart to measure pressures within different chambers of your heart.

 CT-Coronary-Angiography-1.jpg